JonTaylorBCGov2/CornetInterfaceService/README.md

-# CASInterfaceService
+# CornetInterfaceService
-This is a work in progress at this time.

-This will be an interface between the BC Government and CAS.
-It will take a json package and communicate the information with CAS.

-More to come...
+This is an interface between Cornet and Dynamics.
+It's a clone of the CASInterfaceService where the prototype was developed, with the CAS interface specific code removed so that the only function remaining is Cornet related.